Michiel1973/amazonia/mods/hunger_ng/doc/README.API.md

 Mods using the `/hunger` or `/myhunger` chat commands will either break or be broken when used in combination with *Hunger NG*.

 Mods deleting or overwriting the global table `hunger_ng` break any mods that use the functions that are stored in the table.

+### Interoperability

+Hunger NG provides an interoperability system.
+This system allows adding support for mods (for example adding hunger information to the items of that mod).

+If you want to change this for your own server (you need to track changes on mod updates by yourself, though) simply add a file named after the mod you want to support in the `interoperability` directory.

+The interoperability system is seen as a temporary solution or a fallback solution.
+The preferred way is to contact the original mod’s author and ask them to add Hunger NG support and point them to this API documentation.
+If they’re not interested in supporting Hunger NG feel free to file an issue or create a merge request.

+#### Additional interoperability functions

+The API table provides additional function for interoperability reasons in the sub table `hunger_ng.interoperability`.

+`attributes` provides the attribute names for the various meta data that is stored in the player objects.

+`get_data` and `set_data` allow getting and setting a player’s meta data via the Hunger NG system.
+The functions both take the player name, the field to get/set and an optional `true` for getting the result as string instead of a number.
+It is advised not to use this functions in interoperability files to set or get hunger data.
+This is what `hunger_ng.alter_hunger` is for.

+`settings` is a table containing the Hunger NG configuration.
+For example: You can check via `hunger_ng.interoperability.settings.hunger_bar.use` if the hunger bar is to be used.
+There are also timer information and hunger information (maximum hunger, timeout, etc.) available.
+Changing values here does not change the configuration.
+The table is solely informational.

+`translator` is a preconfigured Minetest translation functionality instance.
+It can be used like the normal translation function but automatically uses the correct textdomain.
+Strings that can be translated are seen in the mod’s `locale` directory.